Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

-where $f_{\rm MT}\in[0,1]$ is the mass accretion efficiency, and the fiducial value used in our simulation is 0.5.
-Equation \ref{eq:maccrlo} contains an important difference with respect to \cite{Hurley02} and \cite{Spera19}: both authors assume that the accretion efficiency depends on the thermal timescale of the accretor, thus it can vary from star to star (Equation \ref{eq:mtalternative}).
-The advantage of using the simplified approach in Equation \ref{eq:maccrlo} is that the parameter $f_\mathrm{MT}$ has a straightforward physical meaning and can be included in parameter exploration \citep[see, e.g.,][]{Bouffanais21}.
+where $\dot{M}_{\rm Edd}$ is the Eddington rate (Eq.~\ref{eq:medd}) and $f_{\rm MT}\in[0,1]$ is the mass accretion efficiency; here, we use $f_{\rm MT}=0.5$.
+Eq.~\ref{eq:maccrlo} contains an important difference with respect to \cite{Hurley02} and \cite{Spera19}: both authors assume that the accretion efficiency depends on the thermal timescale of the accretor, thus it can vary from star to star (Eq.~\ref{eq:mtalternative}).
+The advantage of using the simplified approach in Eq.~\ref{eq:maccrlo} is that the parameter $f_\mathrm{MT}$ has a straightforward physical meaning and can be included in parameter exploration \citep[see, e.g.,][]{Bouffanais21}.

-In this work, we assume that, if the accretor is a compact object (WD, NS, or BH), the mass accretion rate cannot be larger than the Eddingont limit.
-Following \cite{Spera19}, we assume that pure-He and naked-CO stars do not accrete any mass during a RLO since the winds of these stars are expected to eject a thin envelope on a very short time scale.
-If the accretor is a WD and the accreted material is hydrogen-dominated (e.g., the donor star is not a WR star), a nova explosion is triggered and the actual accreted mass is reduced by multiplying it for a factor $\epsilon_\mathrm{nova}=0.001$.
+If the accretor is a compact object (WD, NS, or BH), we enforce the Eddington limit (Eq.~\ref{eq:medd}).
+Also, we assume that pure-He and naked-CO stars do not accrete mass during a RLO (Section \ref{sec:winds}).
+Finally, if the accretor is a WD and the accreted material is hydrogen-dominated (e.g., the donor star is not a WR star), a nova explosion is triggered and the actual accreted mass is reduced by multiplying it for a factor $\epsilon_\mathrm{nova}=0.001$.

-In this work, we also test another formalism that replicates the RLO in \cite{Hurley02} (Section \ref{sec:models}): for stars in the \bse{} phases 1, 2, and 4 Equation \ref{eq:maccrlo} is replaced by and $\tau_\mathrm{KH,a}$ is the thermal timescale of the accretor (Equation 61 in \citealt{Hurley02}).
-For \bse{} stellar types 3 and 5, this model assumes that the accretor can absorb any transferred material ($f_\mathrm{MT}=1$ in Equation~\ref{eq:maccrlo}).
-In addition, in a pure-He-pure-He binary, the stars are allowed to accrete mass during RLO following the prescription in Equation~\ref{eq:mtalternative}.
+We also test another formalism analogous to the treatment of RLO by \cite{Hurley02} (Section \ref{sec:models}): for stars in the \bse{} phases 1, 2, and 4, Eq.~\ref{eq:maccrlo} is replaced by and $\tau_\mathrm{KH,a}$ is the thermal timescale of the accretor (Eq.~61 in \citealt{Hurley02}).
+For \bse{} stellar types 3 and 5, this model assumes that the accretor can absorb any transferred material ($f_\mathrm{MT}=1$ in Eq.~\ref{eq:maccrlo}).
+In addition, in a pure-He-pure-He binary, the stars are allowed to accrete mass during RLO following the prescription in Eq.~\ref{eq:mtalternative}.

 ~

 \textit{Orbital variations}

 During a non-conservative mass transfer ($f_\mathrm{MT}\neq1$), some angular momentum is lost from the system.
 We parametrise the angular momentum loss as